MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-sequences.md

 Before you start, be sure you have met the following prerequisites:
 - You must have the sequence manager, sales manager, or administrator role.
 More information: [Assign a security role to a user](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user).
 - The sales accelerator has been configured in your organization.
-More information: [Enable and configure the sales accelerator](enable-configure-sales-accelerator.md).
+More information: [Configure the sales accelerator](enable-configure-sales-accelerator.md).

 <table>
 <tr><td>